Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 <!--- NEU-->
 ## Verify the age

 Some offers are not suitable for children and young people, for example offers such as alcoholic beverages, cigarettes, or energy drinks.
-When you select an offer, Actindo checks whether an age rating before the offer is added to the bill list.
+When you select an offer, Actindo checks whether an age verification is necessary before the offer is added to the bill list.

 #### Prerequisites